-As we advance our solid tumor program, we anticipate presenting pre-clinical data at a major scientific meeting in the first half of 2022; filing INDs for two solid tumor TCR-T therapy candidates in the second half of 2022 with additional IND filings in 2023; and presenting initial clinical data on our multi-arm Phase 1 clinical trial in 2023.
+As we advance our solid tumor program, we anticipate submitting IND filings for additional TCRs throughout 2023.
+We expect to report initial safety data for the most advanced TCRs in this series by year end 2023, with multiplex therapy data anticipated in 2024.
 As we continue to discover and validate TCR/target pairs, we aim to continue to file additional INDs and introduce those solid tumor TCR-T therapy candidates into this multi-arm basket-style Phase 1 clinical trial.
-We believe this trial will serve as the first step towards our long-term goal of building and expanding ImmunoBank to provide customized multiplexed TCR-T therapy for virtually any patient with a solid tumor malignancy.
+We believe this trial will serve as the first step towards our long-term goal of building and expanding the ImmunoBank to provide customized multiplexed TCR-T therapy for virtually any patient with a solid tumor malignancy.